Beyond the Visible: A Survey on Cross-spectral Face Recognition: Applications of CFR

 \section{Applications of \textit{CFR}}

-\textit{FR}-systems are widely deployed and operate mainly in the visible spectrum \cite{prati2019sensors}, due to the ubiquity of advanced sensor technologies, which are low cost.
-As motivated in the introduction \textit{CFR}-systems have been beneficial in additional applications, rendering CFR complementary, for example in \textit{Intelligence Video Surveillance} (IVS).
-Beyond \textit{access control}, the application of CFR has strong potential to provide new capabilities in \textit{law enforcement}, \textit{military} and the \textit{AI community}, especially for commercial purposes.
+\textit{FR}-systems have been widely deployed and operate mainly in the visible spectrum \cite{prati2019sensors}, due to the ubiquity of low-cost cameras.
+As motivated in the introduction, \textit{CFR}-systems have been beneficial in additional applications, for example, in \textit{Intelligence Video Surveillance} (IVS).
+Beyond \textit{access control} where acquisition is controlled w.r.t. user collaboration, the application of CFR has strong potential to provide new capabilities in \textit{law enforcement}, \textit{military} and the \textit{AI community}, especially for commercial purposes.
+In this context, IR sensors offer several advantages over traditional visible light imaging.
+They enable long-range monitoring and capture biometric modalities at variable standoff distances.
+IR sensors can also capture images through certain types of obscuring materials and perform well in low-light or nighttime scenarios.
+However, identifying individuals in real-world situations often involves uncooperative behavior.
+The unconstrained environment necessitates capturing images of subjects at a distance from the camera, accounting for various facial poses, expressions, and even occlusions.

-A pertinent application for CFR has been in law enforcement and homeland security \cite{krivsto2018overview}.
-In this context, IR-sensors can be used for long-range monitoring and capturing biometric modalities at variable standoff distances, as well as low-light and night-time scenarios with the aim of comparing enrolled faces in a visible gallery.
-Similar applications are found in military settings, where soldiers aim at identifying individuals in challenging environments \cite{BOURLAI201614}.
-On a wider scale, HFR is beneficial for preventing presentation attacks \cite{george2020face, Heusch_TBIOM_2020} or for sketch-visual identification, e.g., finding an individual, whose appearance was sketched and is present in a mugshot suspect database \cite{ouyang2016survey}.
+\paragraph{Law Enforcement and Homeland Security} A pertinent application for CFR has been in law enforcement and homeland security \cite{krivsto2018overview}.
+In this context, IR-sensors can be used for long-range monitoring and capturing biometric modalities at variable standoff distances, as well as in low-light and night-time scenarios.
+These settings are depicted in Figure \ref{fig:TFLD_David_detection}.
+In such cases, the acquired image often has to be compared against a gallery consisting of visible spectrum face images for identification purposes.
+This capability enhances the effectiveness of monitoring suspects and ensuring security in public spaces.

+\paragraph{Military Applications} Similar applications are found in military settings involving identifying individuals in challenging environments \cite{BOURLAI201614}.
+Night-vision devices, which often operate in the infrared spectrum, can capture images in complete darkness.
+These images can be cross-referenced with visible spectrum databases, facilitating the identification and tracking of persons of interest in combat or surveillance operations.

+\paragraph{Commercial Applications} In the commercial sector, CFR can improve security measures in places such as shopping malls and airports.
+AI-powered security systems using CFR can manage access control more effectively, recognizing individuals across different lighting conditions and enhancing overall safety.

+\paragraph{Presentation Attack Detection} CFR-systems are also beneficial for deflecting presentation attacks \cite{george2020face, Heusch_TBIOM_2020}, which involve attempts to deceive biometric systems using photographs, masks, or other fraudulent methods.
+By leveraging images from multiple spectral bands, these systems can better discern between genuine and fake biometric data, enhancing security measures against such attacks.